Frequently Asked Questions

 You do not need to book in advance for Open Day talks.
 Please just go to the talk venue on the day in good time to secure your seat.

-The Open Day brochure will be available to download closer to the date of each event and includes detailed information on times, venues, talks and activities.
+The Open Day brochure will be available to download closer to the date of the event and includes detailed information on times, venues, talks and activities.

 Q. How can I download the app?